markmygan/cmpt221/labs/lab-1/pr.md

 Once the pull request is created, add `calistaphippen` as a reviewer, copy the link to your pull request, and submit it under `Lab 1` in Brightspace.
 I will leave comments on your lab in the PR and your lab grade will be available in Brightspace.

+This is a change for the class demo.